Pub/Sub

 {

-sender: "UUID",
+"sender": "UUID",

-channel: "name",
+"channel": "name",

-type: "MESSAGE",
+"channel_type": "MESSAGE",

-payload: "Message content here" // payload is optional
+"payload": "Message content here"

 }